distributeaid/distributeaid.org/content/pages/about-us.md

 - period: Summer 2018
   description: When sorting donations in Scotland Sara had the idea for Distribute
     Aid to make it easier for people to help
+timeline_items:
+- description: When sorting donations in Scotland Sara had the idea for Distribute Aid to make it easier for people to help
+  period: Summer 2018

 ---